fnplus/Python-scripts-collection/README.md

 #### Requirements :
     Python 3.5+

+### RevereLookup :
+    Takes an input list of ip addresses and does a reverse lookup for dns information and org information and writes to a csv file.

+#### Requirements :
+    Python 3+, Requests

 ### WebsiteMonitor :
     Monitor a website for a seach term.
 When it shows up, send yourself an e-mail.

 #### Requirements :
     Python 3.5+, Requests